 Research Career Development Track residents include the following individuals.

 Mira Milad, MD

 After earning her undergraduate and medical school degrees in Lebanon, Mira developed an interest in studying the neural mechanisms of anxiety and trauma.
-She completed postdoctoral training, studying the neuroscience of trauma and stress-related disorders at Harvard Medical School and Massachusetts General Hospital and then at the University of Illinois at Chicago before joining the psychiatry residency program at NYU Grossman School of Medicine.
+She completed postdoctoral training, studying the neuroscience of trauma- and stress-related disorders at Harvard Medical School and Massachusetts General Hospital and then at the University of Illinois at Chicago before joining the Psychiatry Residency at NYU Grossman School of Medicine.
 She used functional MRI to explore brain network mechanisms in post-traumatic stress disorder (PTSD) and other psychiatric disorders and studied the influence of cognitive modulators on brain activations.
-During residency, Mira plans to gain additional training in computational modeling and advanced statistics to interrogate large neuroimaging data sets, including task-based and resting-state functional MRI, in patients with PTSD and other diagnoses.
-The overarching goal of her future training is to improve diagnostic accuracy and enhance the efficacy of current therapies for anxiety and trauma-related disorders.
+During residency, Mira plans to gain additional training in computational modeling and advanced statistics to interrogate large neuroimaging datasets, including task-based and resting-state functional MRI, in patients with PTSD and other diagnoses.
+The overarching goal of her future training is to improve diagnostic accuracy and enhance the efficacy of current therapies for anxiety- and trauma-related disorders.